Pylorus - Footsteps of Greed

 Present Features: controller support; keybinding customization; text-only alternatives to the otherwise color-based lifebars; options to reduce audio/visual clutter by removing cosmetic effects; option to reduce the number of clicks necessary to make attacks.

-Missing Features: full controller support; options to colorize game elements with high-contrast palettes, options to enable a text-based "sonar" (textual hints on nearby sound sources).
+Missing Features: full controller support; options to colorize game elements with high-contrast palettes, options to enable a text-based "sonar" (textual hints on nearby sound sources). - Can you add the language X to the game?

 Maybe?
 I don't know language X at all / enough to make a translation, and I can't hire translators.
 I'm more than willing to add community-made translations however.